 King Klunk is a pretty funny spoof of King Kong, following the story surprisingly closely, with Pooch and his unnamed girlfriend venturing to Africa to try to photograph the legendary Klunk.

-As with many a cartoon of the era, the film contains some pretty un-PC imagery and if you are the sort of person who can’t view eighty year old films without seeming them through the prism of modern standards, then you might find this a bit offensive and should probably not watch it.
+As with many a cartoon of the era, the film contains some pretty un-PC imagery and if you are the sort of person who can’t view eighty-year-old films without seeing them through the prism of modern standards, then you might find this even more offensive than the BBFC did and should probably not watch it.